kmolima/kpi_engine/README.md

 Access the Prometheus monitoring toolkit configuration panel and verify the metrics producers targets: http://localhost:9090/targets.

-In general the targets will be in *UP* State after 1 minute.
+In general the targets will be in *UP* State around 1 minute after building the docker contatiners.

 ## Build and Execute the KPI Engine